Numismatics: History of money

-Throughout its history, money itself has been made to be a scarce good, although it does not have to be.
+Throughout its history, money itself has been made to be a scarce good.
 Many materials have been used to form money, from naturally scarce precious metals and cowry shells through cigarettes to entirely artificial money, called fiat money, such as banknotes.
 Many complementary currencies use time as a unit of measure, using mutual credit accounting that keeps the balance of money intact.

-Modern money (and most ancient money too) is essentially a token – an abstraction.
-Paper currency is perhaps the most common type of physical money today.
-However, goods such as gold or silver retain many of the essential properties of money, such as price fluctuation and limited supply.
-However, these goods are not controlled by one single authority.
+Modern money (along with most ancient money) is essentially a token – an abstraction.
+Paper currency is perhaps the most common type of contemporary physical money.
+However, goods such as gold or silver retain many of the essential properties of money, such as price fluctuation and limited supply, although these goods are not controlled by one single authority.

-History of numismatics
+History

 Coin collecting may have possibly existed in ancient times.
-Caesar Augustus gave "coins of every device, including old pieces of the kings and foreign money" as Saturnalia gifts.
+Augustus gave "coins of every device, including old pieces of the kings and foreign money" as Saturnalia gifts.